RedisBloom/RedisBloom/docs/commands/tdigest.trimmed_mean.md

 @return

-@simple-string-reply of mean value from the sketch.
+@simple-string-reply estimation of the mean value.
 Will return __DBL_MAX__ if the sketch is empty.

 @examples